-Inflation in the UK is the highest it has been for four decades, which means as a country we are experiencing cost of living crisis, with food, petrol and energy costs all increasing.
-The most recent statistics from the Department for Business, Energy & Industrial Strategy (2019) show that 21.1% of households were already in fuel poverty.
-In response the council approved its Financial Wellbeing Strategy: Tackling the Cost of Living Crisis, in March 2022.
-This new strategy aims to support a reduction, and future avoidance, of the financial hardship currently being experienced by residents in our city and all over the country.
+The most recent statistics from the Department for Business, Energy & Industrial Strategy (2020) show that 22.4% of households were already in fuel poverty.
+The challenges this presents are greater for some of our families where incomes are lower and the housing stock is older and difficult to heat.
+Through our Financial Wellbeing package, the Council is working with local partners to ensure our most vulnerable communities are supported, with the aim to support a reduction, and future avoidance, of the financial hardship currently being experienced by residents in our city and all over the country.

-Data shows Wolverhampton is at 23.9% for economic inactivity, which is 2.6% higher than the average rate for England.
-The primary reason for inactivity being temporary or long-term sickness (33%), which is higher than the national rate of 25.7%.
-This figure has likely increased as a result of the pandemic.
-Wolverhampton is currently ranked second in the country for youth unemployment (18 to 24-year-olds).
+Data shows Wolverhampton is at 41% for economic inactivity, which is 1.9% higher than the average rate for England.
+The primary reason for inactivity aside from retirement (19.2%) is 'looking after home or family' with 6.6% of residents falling into this category.
 Our prudent financial management will enable us to move forward with this short-term targeted investment - such as £3.0 million to help tackle youth unemployment.
 The Wolves at Work 18- 24 Programme approved in October 2021, is a programme of interventions which puts our young people at the centre of activity and urgently delivers the step change needed in our city to give unemployed young people opportunities for secure, sustainable employment, apprenticeships, education, or training.
+In September 2023, the Education, Skills and Employment Strategy was approved, to deliver a whole life approach to learning and work which supports our children, young people and adults to thrive.